**Please note:Marley is not accepting new patients at this time. Please check back in April 2015 for updates.

-During a consultation, the focus is on food – what foods are beneficial for skin and what foods are best to avoid.
-If appropriate, we’ll discuss special diets – such as an elimination diet or a low-FODMAPs diet.
-If desired, I’ll provide resources for food allergy testing.
+During the 50 minute consultation, the focus is on food – what foods are beneficial for skin and what foods are best to avoid.
+If appropriate, we’ll discuss special diets - and if desired, I’ll provide resources for food allergy testing.
 Other topics, including stress management, supplementation, skin care routine and topical products, may be addressed.

 Have you been diagnosed with a medical condition that requires a special diet?

 Confused about what to eat, how to cook or what to buy in the grocery store?